mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 6. Click "Add endpoint"
 7. After creating the endpoint, you'll see a signing secret.
 Copy this value and add it as the `STRIPE_WEBHOOK_SECRET` environment variable in Vercel.

+### Order Creation from Stripe Events

+The system automatically creates orders from Stripe events:

+1. **Checkout Session Completed**: When a customer completes checkout, an order is created with:
+   - Customer details from the session
+   - Shipping information if provided
+   - Payment marked as completed

+2. **Payment Intent Succeeded**: When a payment succeeds, an order is created with:
+   - Customer details from the payment intent
+   - Shipping information if provided
+   - Payment marked as completed

+3. **Customer Created**: When a customer is created with specific metadata:
+   - Only creates an order if `create_order: 'true'` is in the metadata
+   - Uses customer information to populate the order
+   - Additional order details can be included in metadata (package, notes)

+To include additional information in orders, add metadata to your Stripe objects:
+- `package`: The order package type
+- `notes`: Any special instructions for the order
+- `create_order`: Set to 'true' to create an order from a customer object

 ### Testing Webhooks Locally

 To test webhooks during development: